 48 hours of face to face contact and 152 hours of self –managed (tutor directed) learning.

-The MSc Project Management is assessed using a variety of methods including individual coursework, presentations, group practical assessment and debates.
-Extensive project management resources are available in the library and via the electronic catalogue as well as curated by individual tutors and made available through Moodle, the university virtual learning environment.
+The MSc Project Management is assessed using written courseworks and presentations.
+This programme's portfolio of assessment includes individual coursework e.g., client-based reports and reflective logs, production of Project Charter, team presentations, group practical formative assessments and debates.
+Extensive project management resources are available in the library and via the electronic catalogue/databases as well as guided by individual tutors and made available through Moodle (e.g., Essential and Supplementary Readings), the university's virtual learning environment.
+There are plenty of resources in Project Management, Program Management and Portfolio Management.

 Employability & Careers

-Projects are key to the successful implementation of organisational strategy and those people with the right skills are increasingly seen as vital to success.
-Global demand for project managers is increasing to such an extent that demand is seriously outstripping supply.
+Projects are key to the successful implementation of organisational strategy and those people with the right skills to work in projects, programmes and portfolios are increasingly seen as vital to delivery success.
+Global demand for project managers and project-based roles are increasing to such an extent that demand is seriously outstripping supply and this trend also applies when managing projects in a programme and portfolio way.

-On successful completion of the MSc Project Management you will be equipped to take on a challenging career in project management across a range of sectors from IT to construction, third sector, business and government.
-You will also be able to develop your current project management skills and experience to be able to specialise in such areas as risk management, finance and contract management or to take on more of a leadership role of your organisation’s portfolio of projects and programmes.
+On successful completion of the MSc Project Management you will be equipped to take on a challenging career in project management across a range of sectors from Engineering, Construction, Built Environment, Surveying, Manufacturing and Production, Energy/Renewable/Clean Energy, Oil and Gas/Hydrocarbons, Information Technology, Information Systems, Banking, Finance, Retail, Media and Creative Industries, Third Sector, Charity (Non-Governmental Organisation), Small and Medium Enterprises (SMEs), Military, Health, Social Care, Legal and range of sectors/disciplines/domains.
+You will also be able to develop your current project management skills and experience to be able to specialise in such areas as risk management, finance and contract management or to take on more of a leadership role of your organisation's portfolio of projects and programmes.

 Upon completion of the MSc you can undertake further study at doctoral level via research or professional routes.